JanithaU/assignment_mtfc/README.md

  5. Tournaments (CRUD) (C: admin only)
+     - > once the Tournament is completed(all tournament rounds), you can see the Champian here
     -  {baseURL}/api/sttournaments/tournaments/
     -  {baseURL}/api/sttournaments/tournaments/ <int:pk> /

  6. Tournaments Rounds (CRUD) (C: admin only)
-    - > Only create the 1st round(with sample data its automatically created), based on the round teams score, other rounds are automatically generated.
+    - > Only create the 1st round(with sample data its automatically created), based on the round teams score(Update Relavant Scores), other rounds are automatically generated.
 This API contains details for the dashboad.

         -  {basedURL}/api/sttournaments/tournamentrounds/
         -  {basedURL}/api/sttournaments/tournamentrounds/ <int:pk> /